Dani3lx/Video-Entertainment-System/phase2/README (Developer).md

       the menus and menu actions, we can now easily create new menus and menu actions without needing to modify any other menu or menu actions, thus it is very open to expansion and close to modification.
 The same goes to the use of factory design pattern for the LanguagePresenter.
-    * Dependency inversion was also improved upon by refactoring our code to adher to the clean architecture as mentioned above.
-    * Single responsibility is also significantly improved upon by separating each menu into its own class, which allow each class to be responsible for one menu at a time.
+    * Single responsibility is improved by separating each menu into its own class, which allow each class to be responsible for one menu at a time.
 We have also made it so that calling and generating menus belong to its own factory class, so every step are well separated into different classes each with a specific responsibility.